SuaveIO/suave/README.md

 bundle exec rake
 ```

-On linux and os x you'll have ruby out of the box.
+On linux and os x you'll have ruby <span title="you might need to run 'gem
+install bundler' first though">out of the box</span>.
 On Windows, you have to
 [install it](https://github.com/albacore/albacore/#installing-ruby-on-windows).

 You can also just delete the project referenced to all `AssemblyVersionInfo.fs`